Who are the House’s 7 impeachment prosecutors?

 Rep. Jason Crow, 40

 The Colorado Democrat is a lawyer and veteran.
 He was one of the seven Democratic freshmen with national security credentials who signed an op-ed last year calling for impeachment proceedings, clearing the way for Pelosi to launch them.
-He is a lawyer and veteran.